Vansh07Gupta/Judge_Desk/readme.md

 - 🎥 *Peer-to-Peer Video Calling* — High-quality video communication using WebRTC
 - ✏ *Interactive Whiteboard* — Visual collaboration with synchronized drawing capabilities
 - 🚪 *Room Management* — Create and join development sessions with unique room IDs
-- 💾 *Session Persistence* — Automatic saving of room states and user preferences

 All powered by a clean React + Vite frontend and a robust Node.js backend with Socket.IO for real-time communication.